 To get your account back to normal, you'll want to reverse the damage.
 Here's how:

-Most importantly, it's critical you're posting helpful, authentic content, and abiding by best practices when growing your audience.
-It will take longer to do this, but slow and steady wins the race -- and doesn't get shadowbanned -- right?
+The simplest way to avoid being shadowbanned on Instagram is to post helpful, authentic content, and abide by best practices when growing your audience.
+It will take longer to do this, but slow and steady wins the race — and doesn't get shadowbanned.